jiscdev/analytics-udd/entity_descriptions.md

 The student_course_membership entity carries critical data about the student's current studies and also acts as a historical record of course changes and previous studies.
 For this reason, the WITHDRAWAL_REASON code and COURSE_END_DATE must be set when a student changes course, and typically the ACTIVE_MEMBERSHIP property is updated.

 This entity is similar to a HESA Instance element and a HEDIIP Data Language Student Registration entity.

+# student_event
+## Description of student_event entity
+The student_event entity records that a student is registered to attend, or expected to attend, an event.
+Subsequently, the xapi data may describe whether or not a student attended.

 # student_id_map
 ## Description of student_id_map entity